uol-library/spacefinder-ui/_includes/pages/accessibility.md

 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.

-This site includes interactive maps, and while maps are exempt from the scope of the regulations, parts of the site contain information about locations on and off campus in text and image formats - these should be fully compliant with Web Content Accessibility Guidelines.
-This site also loads and displays data interactively - while every attempt has been made to support screen readers, enhancing the experience for users of screen reader software is still a work in progress.
+This site includes interactive maps, and while maps are exempt from the scope of the regulations, every attempt has been made to make the maps accessible to assistive technologies.
+However, there remain some features within the map which may be difficult to use.

 This statement was prepared on 25th March 2022.
-It was last updated on 1st September 2022.
+It was last updated on 4th October 2022.